MasonTDaniel/study-abroad-recommender/README.md

 See developer_manual.pdf

 # front-end
-This folder holds demo code
+This folder holds the demo code

 # Team
 Mason Daniel,